peastman/statmech/source/friction.rst

 other.

-The right side of equation :eq:`fluctuation-dissipation-theorem` is the integral of the autocorrelation function of the random noise force.
+The right side of equation :eq:`fluctuation-dissipation-theorem` is the integral of the autocorrelation function of the random force.
 It depends both on the magnitude of :math:`R` and on the time :math:`\tau` over which it remains correlated.
 The stronger the force is, the larger its effect on the particle.
 And the longer the time interval over which the particle accelerates in a single direction before the force changes, the faster it will get moving.